Quantum Foundation - Roosevelt High School Restoration

 In 1970, Roosevelt High School, a once thriving all-black high school in West Palm Beach, FL, was unceremoniously shut down as a result of the ongoing nationwide effort to integrate public schools.
 The closure of the high school proved devastating to the students and local community for generations to come.

-The Quantum Foundation, an organization devoted to fundraising for initiatives that improve the health and well-being of underserved communities, stepped in and took the lead to restore Roosevelt High School to its former glory and commissioned Stinghouse to help with the initiative.
-As a result of this partnership and with the support of the Roosevelt High School Alumni Association, the West Palm Beach County School Board, and organizations such as Northend RISE, the school restoration project has finally begun.
+Quantum Foundation, an organization devoted to investing in initiatives that improve the health and well-being of underinvested communities, stepped in and took the lead to restore Roosevelt High School to its former glory and commissioned Stinghouse to help with the initiative.
+As a result of this partnership and with the support of the Industrial/Roosevelt High National Alumni Association, the School District of Palm Beach County, and organizations such as Northend RISE, the school restoration project has finally begun.
 Soon, the planning stages and programming needed to turn this once beloved high school into a treasured resource will become a reality, and the story of the Roosevelt High Maroon Devils will ring through the community once again.

 PROGRAM